gramineproject/gramine/Documentation/curated-installation.rst

 features, e.g., attestation, to the base Docker image to enable secure end-to-end use cases.
 The interactive script asks users for necessary configurations, and provides these inputs to the :doc:`GSC<gsc-installation>` tool for the actual transformation.
-The result is a curated, confidentially protected image that includes your specific application, common dependencies, and a Gramine manifest file that specifies security policies to enforce for your workload.
+The result is a curated image that includes your specific application, common dependencies, and a Gramine manifest file that specifies security policies to enforce for your workload.

 Current list of solutions and installation instructions: